chesternaguit/GenericDataObject/README.md

 <li>Enhance property type conversion handling</li>
 </ul>

-*NOTE: This project's development is still in progress and has not been fully tested
+*NOTE: This project is still a work in progress and has not been fully tested